Glass: Amorphous metals

 In the past, small batches of amorphous metals with high surface area configurations (ribbons, wires, films, etc.) have been produced through the implementation of extremely rapid rates of cooling.
 Amorphous metal wires have been produced by sputtering molten metal onto a spinning metal disk.

-A number of alloys have been produced in layers with thickness exceeding 1 millimeter.
+Several alloys have been produced in layers with thicknesses exceeding 1 millimetre.
 These are known as bulk metallic glasses (BMG).
-Liquidmetal Technologies sell a number of zirconium-based BMGs.
+Liquidmetal Technologies sells several zirconium-based BMGs.

 Batches of amorphous steel have also been produced that demonstrate mechanical properties far exceeding those found in conventional steel alloys.

 Experimental evidence indicates that the system Al-Fe-Si may undergo a first-order transition to an amorphous form (dubbed "q-glass") on rapid cooling from the melt.
-Transmission electron microscopy (TEM) images indicate that q-glass nucleates from the melt as discrete particles with a uniform spherical growth in all directions.
+Transmission electron microscopy (TEM) images indicate that q-glass nucleates from the melt as discrete particles with uniform spherical growth in all directions.
 While x-ray diffraction reveals the isotropic nature of q-glass, a nucleation barrier exists implying an interfacial discontinuity (or internal surface) between the glass and melt phases.

 Polymers

 Important polymer glasses include amorphous and glassy pharmaceutical compounds.
 These are useful because the solubility of the compound is greatly increased when it is amorphous compared to the same crystalline composition.
 Many emerging pharmaceuticals are practically insoluble in their crystalline forms.
-Many polymer thermoplastics familiar from everyday use are glasses.
+Many polymer thermoplastics familiar to everyday use are glasses.
 For many applications, like glass bottles or eyewear, polymer glasses (acrylic glass, polycarbonate or polyethylene terephthalate) are a lighter alternative to traditional glass.

 Molecular liquids and molten salts

-Molecular liquids, electrolytes, molten salts, and aqueous solutions are mixtures of different molecules or ions that do not form a covalent network but interact only through weak van der Waals forces or through transient hydrogen bonds.
+Molecular liquids, electrolytes, molten salts, and aqueous solutions are mixtures of different molecules or ions that do not form a covalent network but interact only through weak van der Waals forces or transient hydrogen bonds.
 In a mixture of three or more ionic species of dissimilar size and shape, crystallization can be so difficult that the liquid can easily be supercooled into a glass.
 Examples include LiCl:RH2O (a solution of lithium chloride salt and water molecules) in the composition range 4<R<8. sugar glass, or Ca0.4K0.6(NO3)1.4.
 Glass electrolytes in the form of Ba-doped Li-glass and Ba-doped Na-glass have been proposed as solutions to problems identified with organic liquid electrolytes used in modern lithium-ion battery cells.